-As further defined below, for purposes of this Policy, Sexual Harassment includes Quid Pro Quo
+As further defined below, for purposes of this

-Sexual Harassment, Hostile Environment Sexual

-Harassment, Sexual Assault, Domestic Violence, Dating Violence, and Stalking.
+As further defined below, for purposes of this Policy, Sexual Harassment includes Quid Pro Quo Sexual Harassment, Hostile Environment Sexual Harassment, Sexual Assault, Domestic Violence, Dating Violence, and Stalking.

 The University will provide persons who have experienced Sexual Harassment ongoing remedies as reasonably necessary to restore or preserve access to the University's Education Programs and Activities.
 Administrators, faculty members, staff, students, contractors, guests, and other members of the University community who commit Sexual Harassment are subject to the full range of University discipline.